hobbes7878/data-driven-journalism/week-6-feb.-22.md

 The `courseid` field on the courses table is our primary key.
 Notice all the values are unique, indicating a single class in the table.

 The `courseid` field on the students table is _not unique_.
 This should make intuitive sense.
 Several students take each class.
-We call this field a **foreign key**.
+We call this field a **foreign key** because it refers to the primary key on another table.

-The `courseid` field in the students table is _not unique_, which makes sense.
-There are several students enrolled in each class.
-We call this column a **
+Which field is the primary key on the student table?